radiantlogic-v8/documentation-new/documentation/command-line-configuration-guide/09-task-launch-commands.md

 <br>The optional remapped base DN that each entry will have in the LDIF file.

 `- replication`
 <br>If this is specified, the UUID attributes are included in the exported LDIF file.
-If you want to use the exported LDIF file to initialize a RadiantOne Universal Directory store (a replica), then you should pass -replication in the export-ldif command.
+If you want to use the exported LDIF file to initialize a RadiantOne Directory store (a replica), then you should pass -replication in the export-ldif command.

 `- returnattributes <returnattributes>`
 <br>Optional list of comma-separated attributes to return from the search and include in the exported LDIF file.
 If nothing is specified, all attributes are requested.